Online Entertainment News – Myths About the Maligned Paparazzi

 Do the paparazzi really hang out in trees?

-It’s easier for a photographer to trace celebrities’ schedules and either beat them to their events or wait outside their favorite coffee spots or gyms.
-But, even if the paparazzo does not climb a tree, the job is still not an easy one due to hours and hours of waiting around on sore feet either either freezing cold or the hot sun to get just the right angle or to meet a prominent person who may never show up.
+It’s easier for a photographer to trace celebrities’ schedules and either beat them to their events or wait outside their favourite coffee spots or gyms.
+But, even if the paparazzo does not climb a tree, the job is still not an easy one due to hours and hours of waiting around on sore feet either cold or the hot sun to get just the right angle or to meet a prominent person who may never show up.

 Do they make a lot of money?

-If the subject of the news articles is involved in a big scandal or the photographer gets a great shot of a celebrity doing something really exceptional, there might be a higher value to the pictures.
+If the subject of the news articles is involved in a big scandal or the photographer gets a great shot of a celebrity doing something exceptional, there might be a higher value to the pictures.
 Every paparazzo dreams of such a scenario.
 A posed shot is not the goal.
 The ultimate challenge for the photographer is to catch the accused in normal movements like walking down a street or drinking coffee, giving a child a piggy-back ride, or holding hands with a loved one.
 There is more compensation for outstanding candid camera shots than for anything posed.

 Are they all uneducated degenerates?

 It may come as a surprise but most paparazzi are college graduates, former photojournalists, business owners, school teachers, and even doctors.
 They are drawn to the field because of their fascination with human interest stories and the resulting combination of creative photography with expert reporting – tantamount to the perfect storm that results in truly artistic journalism.